ducdamchi/checkin-app/user-guide.md

 4. Later, when you open the dashboard, the app asks Supabase to add up all the check-ins and group them by time period
 5. The results come back and get displayed as the chart and table you see

-All of this happens in a fraction of a second.

 ### Privacy and security

 - The app requires a sign-in, so only authorized makerspace staff can access the check-in screen and dashboard